Sayshal/flash-rolls-5e/README.md

   - **Simple Average:** All rolls are summed up and averaged, then checked against the DC
   - **Leader With Help:** (Daggerheart rule) The roll from the character with highest modifiers is considered, then each other success is added and failure subtracted
   - **Weakest Link** The roll from the character with lowest modifiers is considered, then each other success is added (other failures are discarded)
+You can calculate group roll results via API as well, see below.

 ## How to use